This video from Bahrain is called #Occupy #Bahrain The largest demonstration in Bahrain. We are the 99%.

 Bahrain’s economic reforms — once hailed as the most ambitious in the Gulf — seems to have stalled as hardliners in the Sunni ruling family who see Shi’ite protesters as a threat to the state bring the programme under their wing: here.

-Bahrain: Anti-government protesters clashed with police on Saturday in widespread demonstrations against measures by the authorities to ban opposition rallies: here.
+Bahrain: Anti-government protesters clashed with police in widespread demonstrations against measures by the authorities to ban opposition rallies: here.

 Doctors go underground to treat protesters in Bahrain.
 Most demonstrators hurt in clashes with police refuse to go to hospitals, no matter how grave their wounds, fearing they will be arrested there: here.